ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0004-content-negotiation.md

 ## Context

-The `Accept` header is designed to ask the server to respond with a specific resource in a different format.
-If we can RESTfully ask for our data to come back with different content types, then why not use the same header to ask for versions too?

 It is becoming more common to recognise that a specific format of a resource is the combination of content type AND version.

 ## Decision

 For the reasons explored in [2.
 API versioning strategy](0002-api-versioning-strategy.md),

-* We will implement versioning via the Content Negotiation using the Accept header, as per option 5, below.
+* We will implement versioning via Content Negotiation using the Accept header, as per option 5, below.
 This seems the most future proof, most RESTful solution.

-* This necessitates our own vendor content type.
-Examples:
+This necessitates our own vendor content type, which we will call `opg-data`

+`application/vnd.opg-data.[version]+[representation]`

+Representation will default to `json` and version will default to `latest`

+Some Examples:

   * `application/vnd.opg-data.v1+json` (v1 presented as JSON)
   * `application/vnd.opg-data.v1+yml` (v1 presented as YAML)
   * `application/vnd.opg-data.v1` (v1 presented as JSON)